wgxcodersdc/python-community/README.md

 ### Slack

-The WWC-DC community uses Slack to keep in touch, share resources, and chat about all things tech.
+The WGXC DC community uses Slack to keep in touch, share resources, and chat about all things tech.
 You can use Slack to ask troubleshooting questions or general questions about coding (in any language) and the tech industry.
-We encourge you to sign up here:  http://bitly.com/womenwhocodedcslack (and read our guide if you need more help - http://bit.ly/slackguide)
+We encourge you to [sign up here](https://forms.gle/p6KYBpxSMoq3CvQU8) and [read our Slack guide if you need more help.](http://bit.ly/slackguide)

 ## Logistics